moehman/PoolEditSrc/README.md

 * generates the ISO 11783 binary presentation
 * and load it to the virtual terminal.

-Because the XML file is parsed at runtime when the VT properties are known, the PoolEdit parser can resize the GUI objects and reduce the number of colors accordingly.
+Because the XML file is parsed at run-time when the VT properties are known, the PoolEdit parser can resize the GUI objects and reduce the number of colors accordingly.
 Another benefit of the XML format is that it allows the use of symbolic names for referencing the GUI objects.
-The symbolic names are easier to remember than numetic IDs used in the binary object pool format.
+The symbolic names are easier to remember than numeric IDs used in the binary object pool format.

+Current development environment:
+* OS: Windows 7
+* IDE: Dev-C++ 5.11 (2015-04-27)
+* Expat: expat-win32bin-2.2.9.exe